 Tons of people out there work out regularly.
 We jog, we lift weights, we do yoga, we walk, and so much more.
 But for those of you who have made fitness a part of your routine, tell me honestly: Is exercising something you love or hate?
 Maybe somewhere in between?
 If you exercise regardless, does it matter if you enjoy it?
 Yes!

-Here’s why it’s so important to find a fitness activity you love.
+Here’s why it’s so important to find exercise you enjoy doing.

-Why it’s important to find a fitness activity you love
+Why it’s important to find exercise you enjoy

 As adults, we’re forced to do things we hate every single day.
 That’s life.
 And no matter who we are or where we live, we’d all agree that life is too short to be doing things we hate.